Campfire Scripture: Uncommon scriptures, simple truth… For pondering over a warm campfire.

 What I Reckon:

-This is yet another example where God (who is the same yesterday, today and forever) ordered/condoned/blessed/orchestrated an act of war against a sinful nation or people group.
+This is one more of many examples where God; who is the same yesterday, today and forever; ordered, blessed, and orchestrated an act of war against a sinful nation or people group.
 In this case the passage implies that Amalek was not just at war with the Israelites, but God himself.

 All Campfire Scripture passages are taken from the New American Standard Bible, unless otherwise stated.